 Suffice it to say that I’ve made it many times, and it has never turned out badly.
 It comes out soft and moist every single time, and the topping is rich and sweet and drips down over the cake when I turn it.

 My mouth is watering even to think about it.
 Yum!

-- Place entire skillet in the oven and bake for 35-40 minutes or until a cake tester comes out clean.
+- Bake the cake.
+Put the entire skillet into the oven and bake for 40 minutes at 350º, until a knife in the center comes out clean.

 - Cool the cake.
 You are going to flip this cake over onto a platter to make it an upside down cake, but before you do that, you need to let the cake rest.
 If you don’t wait, the entire cake will likely crumble because it is too hot to manipulate.
 Wait at least 10 minutes with the skillet on the counter or (cool) stovetop.

 - Flip the cake.
 When the cake has cooled slightly, place a platter or large plate over the top of the skillet and hold securely while you flip the skillet upside down.
 You may have to jiggle it a bit, but the cake should just fall out thanks to all that buttery brown sugar on the top.